kevinjdonohue/AntergosLinux/README.md

 **TL;DR:**

 * Install the following packages:  tlp, tlp-rdw
-* Install these additionally if you are on a Thinkpad:  tp_smapi, acpi_call*
+* Install these additionally if you are on a Thinkpad:  acpi_call or tp_smapi
-  - Note: you only need 1 of these packages -- depends upon your Thinkpad hardware.
+  * Note: you only need 1 of these packages -- depends upon your Thinkpad hardware.
-  - I installed acpi_call as its the correct module for the Thinkpad T440p
+  * I installed acpi_call as its the correct module for the Thinkpad T440p
 * ```sudo tlp start``` -- to start the tlp service without restart (if you followed the setup correctly it should automatically start when your system starts up the next time)
 * ```sudo tlp-stat -s``` -- to verify that tlp is working correctly
 * ```sudo tlp-stat``` -- produce the full report